KevinAst/MyWeb/FireWithin/Daniel.md

 <script type="text/javascript" src="utils.js"></script>

+Daniel is a collection of stories and visions that give us hope that God’s kingdom will eventually prevail over violent world goverments.
+And yes ... there’s a famous story about a lion’s den.

 Isaiah was right.
 Jeremiah was right.
 Habakkuk was right.
 The Babylonians had attacked Jerusalem and carried off many Jewish captives.
 One of them was a young man named Daniel.